-- Best-possible capture of the signature (as the signer’s identification mark) thanks to highly specialised signature devices.
-Learn more about our signature pads
+- Best-possible signature capture (as the signer’s identification mark) thanks to highly specialized signature devices.
+More information about our signature pads

 - Secure transfer of the signature (i.e. its biometric data) to the PDF document and its secure storage therein (the signature may at no time be copied or otherwise used).

-- Self-protection for the operator (in a legal sense) must be guaranteed.
-This means that the operator must not have the opportunity to decrypt the biometric data of the signature or extract it from the signed PDF file in such a way that enables them to use it to sign another document.
-Otherwise, s/he would not be able to prove that the signer actually intended to sign this document due to burden of proof (analogous to paper documents) upon him/her.
+- Self-protection for the operator (in a legal sense) must be ensured.
+This means that operators must not have the opportunity to decrypt the biometric data of the signature or extract it from the signed PDF file in such a way that enables them to use it to sign another document.
+Otherwise, they would not be able to prove that the signer actually intended to sign this document due to burden of proof (analogous to paper documents) on operators.

-- The signing of read-only PDF documents such as PDF/As must be secured in order to ensure that the electronic document can also be opened and read in many years’ time.
-Learn more about our signature software
+- The signing of read-only PDF documents such as PDF/As must be secured in order to ensure that the electronic document can also be opened and read many years from now.
+More information about our signature software

 - The identification mark (i.e. the signature) must be verifiable independently of technology and manufacturer.
 This is necessary a) to provide demonstrable and credible evidence in court and b) to assure users that the electronically signed documents can also be used in the future.